-The Forecasting Tool is an Excel workbook accessed through the ASU Amazon BI Workspaces.
-Contact KE Analytics at KEAnalytics@asu.edu for access to the Dropbox folder where the FT is located.
+The Forecasting Tool is an Excel based addon accessed through the Amazon BI Workspaces.
+Contact Steve Saunders at Stephen.R.Saunders@asu.edu for access to the Dropbox where the FT is located.
 This is due to ASU cyber encryption policies requiring that information such as that found in the FT be secure behind an adequate firewall.
 The FT is best navigated using the Forecasting Ribbon at the top of the application, see figure 1.